TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 Weapons with this tag have a wedge shaped blade that is swung with a chop. _Battleaxes_, _meat cleavers_, and _war picks_ often have the Cleaving tag.

-#### Close-range

-Equipment with this tag are effective outside of arm's reach but still pretty close, usually between 1.5m and 10m away.

 #### Concealable

 Equipment with this tag are small and easy to take out or hide. _Daggers_, _miniature crossbows_, _pistols_, and _brass knuckles_ often have the Concealable tag.